wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

     .BindConfiguration("AppSecrets");
 ```

-Additionally, you can pass `SecretsManagerClient` to the provider:
+Additionally, you can pass `IAmazonSecretsManager` to the provider:

 ```csharp
 // passing custom `IAmazonSecretsManager` (e.g. with custom credentials)